Akuma (Street Fighter): Promotion and reception

-Chad Hunter of Complex ranked Akuma's "Raging Demon" among the "25 Most Revolutionary Kill Moves in Video Games" at third: "Akuma radiates flames, grabs his opponent and the screen goes black and all you [hear] is a flurry of hits."
-Prima Games named it the seventh-"greatest fighting move in video game history" out of fifty in 2014, and Arcade Sushi's Angelo Dargenio considered it "one of the most well-known super moves in videogame history, spawning several parody moves in multiple fighting games over the years."
-WhatCulture has named the Raging Demon as the "Most Iconic Street Fighter Special/Super Move", stating "While the Hadouken attack is undoubtedly the most recognisable Street Fighter special move, nothing can beat the satisfaction of utterly destroying your opponent by landing the Raging Demon."
-Gavin Jasper of Den of Geek, in 2016, named Akuma in X-Men: Children of the Atom as the top fighting-game guest character.
+Chad Hunter of Complex praised Akuma's Raging Demon move as he "grabs his opponent and the screen goes black and all you [hear] is a flurry of hits."
+Prima Games named it the seventh-"greatest fighting move in video game history", and Arcade Sushi's Angelo Dargenio considered it "one of the most well-known super moves in videogame history, spawning several parody moves in multiple fighting games over the years."
+Gavin Jasper of Den of Geek, regarded Akuma in X-Men: Children of the Atom as the top fighting-game guest character.
 While Jason Fanelli of Arcade Sushi considered it "the best guest turn he's ever done," he simultaneously criticized his cameo in Cyberbots: Full Metal Madness: "Akuma doesn't need to be a giant mech for extra exposure."
-Chris Hoadley of VentureBeat labeled Akuma one of the "best fighting game clones" in 2014: "Capcom is no stranger to reusing [character] models.
-Ryu has had Ken as a rival since the first Street Fighter, and over time he would meet more 'shotos' who had an affinity for karate gis, fireballs, and uppercuts."
-GamesRadar's David Houghton rated Akuma's Street Fighter 3: 3rd Strike stage among the "27 most amazing fighting game backgrounds": "Gloomily ethereal, black-skied woodland setting with subliminally oppressive fisheye-lens effect?
-You are definitely going to die."
+Chris Hoadley of VentureBeat labeled Akuma one of the "best fighting game clones" as his model recicled Ryu and Ken with variations of their moves Gavin Jasper from Den of Geek praised his antagonism with Ryu, for standing out as his corrupted version similar to Darth Vader towards Luke Skywalker in the Star Wars films.
+Jasper believes that the rivalry is at its best in the III manga where both fighters engage in a mortal one-on-one duel.

+In Tekken 7, a bonus fight between Devil Kazuya and Akuma could be unlocked.
+Calling Devil Kazuya a difficult opponent, Shacknews and Hobby Consolas said that Akuma offered players a challenge; gamers needed to learn Devil Kazuya's moves to defeat him, resulting in the game's most difficult fight.